SAFedorov/time-sanity/README.md

 Watch less youtube, read more interesting articles and useful ideas.

-## How to use
+## How to use it

-You can install Chrome Extension: [Time-Sanity](https://chrome.google.com/webstore/detail/time-sanity/bbbnbelnchbhhmkfhdlojggnfhcklhpg).
+The content of `code` folder can be installed as an unpacked extension as described in the [Chrome docs](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked).

 ## Acknowledgments